-In spite of the odds against winning, many people seem to like to invest in individual stocks – sort of like picking horses at the race track (and often for similar sound selection reasons, like the reputation of the trainer or the jockey or the color of his silks, or the horse’s name or his recent race record, or what the touts are touting).
+In spite of the odds against winning, many people seem to like to invest in individual stocks.
+It is sort of like picking horses at the race track (and often for similar sound selection reasons, like the reputation of the trainer or the jockey or the color of his silks, or the horse’s name or his recent race record, or what the touts are touting).

-To my way of thinking, picking individual stocks is a lot more like gambling than carrying out a prudent option strategy such as the Mighty Mesa Strategy.
-But picking individual stocks is a whole lot easier and a whole lot more fun for many people.
+To our way of thinking, picking individual stocks is a lot more like gambling than carrying out a prudent option strategy such as the 10K Strategy.
+But picking individual stocks is easier, and a whole lot more fun for many people.

-- If the stock stays flat, a small gain should result.
-Since you are collecting slightly more than the average monthly decay of the LEAPS each month (until they have only a few months of remaining life) you will make a small gain.
+2. If the stock stays flat, your account value will be about flat as well, or a small gain might result.
+Since you are collecting slightly more than the average monthly decay of the LEAPS each month (until they have only a few months of remaining life) you might often make a small gain.
 However, even a small gain is more than you would have made if you had bought the stock and it doesn’t go up a penny.

-- If the stock falls, a loss will usually result just like it would if you had bought the stock, and the loss will likely be a greater percentage loss than if the stock itself had been purchased instead.
-However, in many cases, the loss could be reduced (or eliminated) if the stock fell during those months when our Trading Rules call for selling in-the-money calls, or if more options were sold than was necessary to recoup the average monthly decay of the LEAPS (this tactic reduces the upside potential gain, however).
+3. If the stock falls, a loss will usually result just like it would if you had bought the stock, and the loss will likely be a greater percentage loss than if the stock itself had been purchased instead.
+However, in many cases, the loss could be reduced (or eliminated) if the stock fell during those months when our Trading Rules call for selling in-the-money calls.

 General Trading Rules for executing the Shoot Strategy:

-- If short-term calls that have been sold become in the money (i.e., the stock has go up), they must be bought back during expiration week, and the amount paid must be added to the remaining decay of the LEAPS and a new (higher) average monthly decay bogey established based on the number of remaining months of the LEAPS.
+4. If short-term calls that have been sold become in the money (i.e., the stock has gone up), they must be bought back during expiration week, and the amount paid must be added to the remaining decay of the LEAPS and a new (higher) average monthly decay bogey established based on the number of remaining months of the LEAPS.